rianders/docker-opensimulator/README.md

 - 'quit' comand to continue.

 Use viewer to check the virtual world create by OpenSimulator:

 (Imprudence)[http://wiki.kokuaviewer.org/wiki/Imprudence:Downloads]

-Grod Manager  to add your virtual world to the application ...
+Grid Manager  to add your virtual world to the application ...

 where :